npgsql/doc/doc/ddex.md

 ### Add Npgsql ADO.NET Data Provider

 You need to declare the *Npgsql ADO.NET Data Provider*.
-It is done by editing one of following config files:
+Edit one of following config files:

-- `App.config` or `Web.config`
+1. `App.config` or `Web.config`
-- `machine.config`
+2. `machine.config`

 If you are using NuGet for your application, we recommend to edit: App.config or Web.config

-machine.config files are located in these places.
+machine.config are located in these places.
 Framework64 will exist on 64-bit Windows:

-- C:\Windows\Microsoft.NET\Framework\v4.0.30319\Config\machine.config
+C:\Windows\Microsoft.NET\Framework\v4.0.30319\Config\machine.config
-- C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config\machine.config
+C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config\machine.config

 This is needed part of App.config:
 {% highlight xml %}